-Visitors would only need to pay for parking during the hours of operation of the zone.
-Residents can purchase Resident Visitor Permits for their visitors at a cheaper rate than the normal daily tariff.
-During operational hours, visitors must display either a Pay & Display ticket obtained from a nearby parking machine or purchase a cashless Resident Visitor Permit (obtained via the resident they are visiting).
+Visitors will only need to pay for parking during the hours of operation of the zone.
+Residents can purchase Resident Visitor "Virtual" Permits (via the Ringo cashless system) for their visitors at a cheaper rate than the normal daily tariff.
+During operational hours, visitors must display either a Pay & Display ticket obtained from a nearby parking machine or a Ringo cashless system "virtual" ticket obtained via the resident they are visiting.

-6. Why can't we have "resident only" parking?
+6. Why can't we have "Resident Only" parking?

-The shared-use Permit / Pay & Display / Pay by phone scheme proposed is more flexible, allowing visitors, including customers of local businesses and tradespeople, to park.
-The permit cost is subsidised by Pay & Display / Pay by phone users.
-Existing shared-use schemes provide residents more opportunity to park during the hours of operation than unregulated parking as the majority of commuters are reluctant to pay for parking.
+The shared-use Permit/Pay & Display scheme proposed is far more flexible, allowing visitors, including customers of local businesses, to park.
+The permit cost is subsidised by Pay & Display users.
+Existing "Shared-Use" schemes provide residents far more opportunity to park than unregulated parking as the vast majority of commuters do not park within CPZs.